 These are a few of the common entry points we look for.
 Often they can be in difficult and dangerous to reach areas.

 The feces of bats, it can be quite hazardous to your health and has a strong odor.
 This can be found on the outside of the building or inside the attic.

 Every bat removal is different and, often due to the structure and where they are getting in, seeing them like this is difficult or impossible sometimes.

-We have included a link to the CDC website on this.
+We have included the following link to the CDC website on this:

 We have listed the required steps below

 An inspection must be performed to establish where the bats are, what needs to be excluded (sealed-up) to keep them out, and how much guano there is plus the cost of the clean-up.

 If the bats are visible and every last one can be chased out then they can go ahead and seal up the home with galvanized metal products & using galvanized screws.
 Do not allow them to “staple” the material.
 Squirrels can & will push through allowing bats in once again!